 We will be cooking hundreds of meals per week (Commencing 24.03.20) for as long it is needed.
 This week, today and tomorrow are hard times.
 But let's do this together in whatever way we can.

 We are looking into grants right now that are related to COVID 19 in order to ensure we can cook for people who need it the most and that there are no barriers to them, but that we can also maintain the service financially and emotionally for as long as possible.

-Everyone is experiencing difficulties in this time, however if you feel you can, please share this or donate in order for us all to support those who most need it.
+Everyone is experiencing difficulties in this time, however, if you feel you can, please make a donation to help support those who need it most.